girishso/rails-client-logger/README.md

-# What this is for?
+# What is that for?

 Rails engine to log from Client side (Browser) javascript to server log file.
 To catch those nasty production Javascript errors.
 Makes a global javascript variable available, 'jsLogger', which provides a variety of safe logging functions e.g. jsLogger.debug(), jsLogger.error().